Lacey Act of 1900: Amendments

+The injurious wildlife provisions of the Lacey Act of 1900 were codified as a separate statute (18 U.S.C.
+42) in 1948.
+Major amendments to that statute occurred in 1960 that expanded the types of wildlife that could be regulated to include fishes, reptiles, amphibians, mollusks, and crustaceans; added human beings, forestry, wildlife and wildlife resources to the interests protected; added a permit exception for species listed as injurious; and other purposes.

 The Lacey Act was amended on May 22, 2008, when the Food, Conservation, and Energy Act of 2008 expanded its protection to a broader range of plants and plant products (Section 8204.
 Prevention of Illegal Logging Practices), largely championed by Senator Ron Wyden (D) Oregon, with some arguing that the motivation for the act was to protect US lumber jobs and the supply-chain reporting provisions encountered opposition from the wood industry including objections to the burden of reporting.

-As a result, between 2009-2012 there was opposition to the bill, leading to the failed introduction of RELIEF Act (2011 H.R.
+As a result, between 2009 and 2012 there was opposition to the bill, leading to the failed introduction of RELIEF Act (2011 H.R.
 3210), which died in June 2012.

 This issue attained media prominence in September 2011.
 House Speaker John Boehner cited the Gibson Guitar controversy in his response to a speech by President Barack Obama.